 This place is really cool which means it can sometimes get douchey.
 Get here right when it opens and experience the surprise entrance (don’t look it up it’s more fun to be surprised!), the great cocktails, and stay for the entertainment later in the night like tight-rope walking and burlesque dancing.
 If you come later expect to wait in a line.
 Good Times at Davey Wayne’s is by the same owners and is 70’s themed and comes with the same recommendation: arrive early.

 Ah my local neighborhood bar.
 The Woods is located in a strip-mall, but once you open the door you’ll feel like you’ve been transported to a ski lodge.
 This place is very casual and usually has seating and doesn’t get too loud making it a great neighborhood spot.
 Divey, but not dirty.

 This is a new speakeasy that is sort of across the street from the Woods and is in the same plaza as a Burger King (glamorous!)
 You walk through a video store and then an “Adults Only” video store to enter and it’s dark and cool.
 There is pool here and dancing later in the night.
 I’ve never had any problems getting in here, but I always try to show up on the earlier side.

 This cool bar has almost Disney level commitment (and Disney price point) to it’s old-timey theme.
 The cocktails are good and the vibe is weird.
 Enjoy.

 Now that I’m 30 I try to avoid da club like da plague, but if you must then I recommend Warwick (hopefully the kids are still going there).
 This is an upscale lounge, but they don’t treat you like a complete leper at the door which I appreciate.

-Yes it’s cheesy and touristy, but there’s lots of great things to see, do, and eat in Hollywood!
-Check out my post on Where to Buy Makeup in LA.
+Yes Hollywood can be cheesy and touristy, but there’s lots of great things to see, do, and eat in Hollywood!
+Check out my posts on: